 How does the trip I choose affect the type of riding we do?

-In 2019 all trips are being held in August, so there is a great array of riding choices open to us for all trips.
+Our 2019 trip is being held in August, so there will be a great array of riding choices open to us.
 We'll have the choice between challenging extended descents in the big mountains, or shorter and often less technical descents in some of the local bike parks.

 What is the best bike for me?

 We recommend bringing a long travel trail bike with 150mm of travel or more.
-Downhill bikes can be used, but will require some pushing on a few rides.
-More-advanced riders seem to enjoy trail bikes and less-skilled riders often feel very happy to have brought their downhill bike.
 We do require that riders set bikes up with tubeless, 2-ply cased tires for the trip.
 There are lots of rocks in the valley – and roots of course, too.
 Having heavy tires really improves the control you will have on rough ground, while reducing tire-related mechanicals.
 We recommend 150mm or more travel for all but the most skilled riders.
-Long travel trail bikes and downhill bikes are available for rent in the valley.
-Wayne and Thomas can help with reservations, which must be made in advance.
+Long travel trail bikes are available for rent in the valley.
+Wayne and Thomas can help with reservations, which must be made well in advance.

 What should I bring?

-A well-tuned bike – long travel trail, or DH bike depending on ability and trip.
+A well-tuned bike – long travel trail.
 (Or have us organize a rental.)
 We ask that your bike be brought clean in ready-to-ride condition.

 Dual-ply tires with tubeless setup.
 You don't need to let all the air out of your tires to fly, so leave your tire bead set on the rim.

-Layered clothing for changing conditions – expect to ride in 50-100 degree weather.
+Layered clothing for changing conditions – expect to ride in 40-100F degree weather.

-Full-faced hhelmet.
+Full-faced helmet.
 This can be a full downhill or lighter enduro-style helmet.
 Neck braces are welcome if you have one.

 Electrical outlet adapter for your computer and phone.
 A simple two-prong European-style adapter fits most outlets best.
 The big clunky ones simply aren’t compatible with the round-style outlets in most places.